brewchetta/030226-python-django/day-5/README.md

 ## Exercises

-Begin a fresh project and implement the following:
+In either a fresh project or a previous project implement the following:

 - a user model
 - a user signup